 International Milling produced several lines of grain products at the site, including “Robin Hood” milled flour.
 During World War II, the company converted surplus wheat into alcohol grits used in making synthetic rubber.
 The site was sold to ConAgra and Maple Leaf Milling in 1988 which operated the facility until 2005.
 In 2006, it was purchased by the RiverWright Corporation and renovated.
 Sold to Whitebox Commodities in 2008, the elevator has received incremental improvements designed to keep the facility modern and active.

 Adjacent to Lake and Rail is the derelict Marine Elevator.
 Constructed in 1925, it was the third Marine elevator built by the Abell family of Buffalo.
 Designed by the James Stewart Company, with A.E.
 Baxter acting as supervising engineer, the elevator had a capacity of over two million bushels.
-In 1954, the elevator was acquired by the Norris Grain Company who operated it until 1962.
+In 1954, the elevator was acquired by the Norris Grain Company and operated until 1962.

 Finally, the Saskatchewan Pool Elevator, built in 1925 by the Monarch Engineering Company for the Canadian Farmers Cooperative, is the only grain elevator located on Buffalo’s Outer Harbor.
 Designed by C.D.
 Howe, it was well served by deep-water vessels and the Lehigh Valley Railroad.
 Pillsbury Mills purchased the elevator in 1952, operating it for a decade when it was mothballed.
 It was then acquired by the Cargill Corporation in 1964 who planned on using it as a winter grain storage facility.
 Those plans never materialized and it was then abandoned.